 What is the subject you are getting your degree in?
 Ex.
 Statistics

-How many years have you been a graduate student at your current institution?
+For how many years have you been a graduate student at your current institution?
 Round up (e.g., if you have completed 3.25 years, please enter 4).

 Are you currently involved in teaching a statistics course, or leading a statistics recitation/discussion section?